The spiciest foods on Amazon that reviewers are obsessed with - CNN Underscored

 FreshJax Ghost Pepper Sea Salt ($11.99; amazon.com)

 Did you know you can even spice up your table salt?
-This seasoning is blended with ghost pepper (as well as other spices) to create a flavorful salt perfect for sprinkling on any dish.
-Writess one reviewer, “This stuff is hot.
-Not stupid hot… but fabulous hot.”
+This seasoning is blended with ghost pepper and other spices to create a flavorful salt perfect for sprinkling on any dish.
+Writes one reviewer, “This stuff is hot.
+Not stupid hot…but fabulous hot.”

 Heartbeat Hot Sauce Mixed Pack ($28.95; amazon.com)

 Ever since I’ve tried Heartbeat’s hot sauces, I’ve been hooked.
-The sauces are well-flavored, hot yet accessible to those who aren’t obsessed with spice and always offer something a little different from the generic brands.
+The sauces are well flavored and hot yet accessible to those who aren’t obsessed with spice, and they always offer something a little different from the generic brands.
 They made our roundup of the best hot sauces for good reason.
-Writes one reviewer, “It’s got just enough kick to be a hot sauce, not too crazy and the flavor is amazing.
-I like the 3-pack because they are all awesome in their own way.”
+Writes one reviewer, “It’s got just enough kick to be a hot sauce, not too crazy, and the flavor is amazing.
+I like the three-pack because they are all awesome in their own way.”

-Anyone familiar with Asian cooking is probably no stranger to this chilli oil, in fact it was even named the “best hot sauce” by the LA Times in a blind taste test.
+Anyone familiar with Asian cooking is probably no stranger to this chili oil; in fact, it was even named the “best hot sauce” by the LA Times in a blind taste test.
 But however delicious, it’s important to clarify that this really isn’t a hot sauce in the typical sense — reviewers say it’s more comparable to a chutney or salsa.
 Instead of pouring this over food, scoop it onto your dish, mix and enjoy.
 It’ll add mild heat and lots of delicious savory flavor.

 Kiva Gourmet Ghost Chili Pepper Powder ($10.99; amazon.com)

 A simple way to really spice up your next bowl of chili or batch of brownies?
 Try a dash of gourmet ghost pepper powder.
 Ghost peppers are one of the hottest peppers on earth, so a little goes a long way.
-When it comes to flavor, one reviewer describes this option as “very smooth, with an enjoyable-yet-fiery heat build up, slightly smokey, and not nearly as acidic/bitter as a habanero.”
+When it comes to flavor, one reviewer describes this option as “very smooth, with an enjoyable yet fiery heat buildup, slightly smoky and not nearly as acidic/bitter as a habanero.”

 Secret Aardvark Habanero Hot Sauce ($9.49; amazon.com)

-This chili oil serves a similar function to that of Lao Gan Ma option, which is what traditionalists typically opt for.
+This chili oil serves a similar function to that of the Lao Gan Ma above, which is what traditionalists typically opt for.
 But what reviewers love about this version of the Asian cooking staple is the deep, rich flavor that standard chili oils can sometimes lack.
-Writes one reviewer, “It’s not necessarily the spiciest or has the most intense numbing flavor among chili oils I’ve tried… this one’s flavor [is] permeated all throughout the jar, even without the added crispy chili bits.”
+Writes one reviewer, “It’s not necessarily the spiciest or has the most intense numbing flavor among chili oils I’ve tried. … This one’s flavor [is] permeated all throughout the jar, even without the added crispy chili bits.”

 This protein-packed snack features 10 grams of protein and is made from 100% premium beef, plus it has no added MSG or nitrates/nitrites.
 Raves one reviewer, “If you are a fan of great beef jerky, and a lot of heat, this is the jerky for you.”

 Spicy chocolate might not be for everyone, but it’s definitely for some folks.
-One reviewer writes, “The depth paired well with the heat from the peppers… gets hotter as the chocolate melts and leaves your mouth tingling for a bit.”
+One reviewer writes, “The depth paired well with the heat from the peppers. … [It] gets hotter as the chocolate melts and leaves your mouth tingling for a bit.”

 These peanuts are cooked in golden peanut oil and then seasoned with a blend of hot, peppery spices.
-Writes one Amazon reviewer and self-proclaimed spicy food fanatic, “There was enough of a kick to make me happy, and not be off-putting to those who are more sensitive.”
+One Amazon reviewer and self-proclaimed spicy food fanatic writes, “There was enough of a kick to make me happy, and not be off-putting to those who are more sensitive.”

 V8 Spicy Hot 100% Vegetable Juice, 48-Pack ($17.10; amazon.com)

-Another hot jerky option, this one is seasoned with ghost pepper among other spices, so it definitely brings the heat.
-Not only do people love its flavor (one reviewer mentions Tabasco with hints of teriyaki), they love the tender texture.
-Writes one reviewer, “tThis is what actual good jerky is about.
+Another hot jerky option, this one is seasoned with ghost pepper and other spices, so it definitely brings the heat.
+Not only do people love its flavor (one reviewer mentions Tabasco with hints of teriyaki), but they also love the tender texture.
+Writes one reviewer, “This is what actual good jerky is about.
 It feels like a whole new world, and it’s one that is highly recommended if you can take the heat.”

 Paqui Haunted Ghost Pepper Spicy Hot Tortilla Chips, 6-Pack ($11.94; amazon.com)

 Made famous by the brand’s viral one chip challenge, Paqui makes a lot of different hot chips, but the Haunted Ghost Pepper flavor is one of its hottest.
-Reader be warned, these aren’t your typical hot chips.
-Writes one reviewer, “Don’t mess around with this thing if you’re a newbie… This is for experienced heat chasers.”
+Reader be warned: These aren’t your typical hot chips.
+One reviewer says, “Don’t mess around with this thing if you’re a newbie. … This is for experienced heat chasers.”